Aquatic Ecosystem Restoration and Environmental Stewardship

 Aquatic Ecosystem Restoration

-The budget for the Aquatic Ecosystem Restoration program prioritizes studies or projects that support the cost-effective restoration of nationally or regionally significant ecosystems that USACE is uniquely well-suited to manage.
+The $224 million budget for the Aquatic Ecosystem Restoration program prioritizes studies or projects that support the cost-effective restoration of nationally or regionally significant ecosystems that USACE is uniquely well-suited to manage.

-The budget for the Environmental Stewardship program aims to bring high-priority master plans into compliance, protect the most vulnerable and threatened cultural resources, and manage or control invasive plant and animal species on approximately 580,000 acres.
+The 2017 budget for the Environmental Stewardship program will bring 25 master plans into compliance, protect vulnerable and threatened cultural resources, and manage or control invasive plant and animal species on more than 385,000 acres.

-Additionally, the stewardship program in FY17 was scheduled to complete work to maintain approximately 2,110 miles of Federal property boundary line, address an estimated 3,551 encroachments and trespasses, process an estimated 2,553 total land use requests, and manage a shoreline program with 74,000 dock and vegetation permits.
+Additionally, each year the stewardship program maintains thousands of miles of Federal property boundary line, addresses encroachments and trespasses, processes land use requests, and manages a shoreline program with more than 74,000 dock and vegetation permits.

-During the period FY05 through FY14, USACE restored approximately 88,700 acres to a less degraded, more natural condition.
+During the period FY05 through FY17, USACE restored approximately 111,000 acres to a less degraded, more natural condition.

 For more information read our Environment Brochure (pdf,1.45 MB), our Lands and Water Brochure (pdf, 2.21 MB) or read more about the USACE Environmental Program.